 - Then you'll have falling apart delicious meat to use for dinner that night, or for future fast-food dinners!

 - *Scroll down for ideas on what to do with all of this meat that you'll have on hand now!

 5. A reader shared this: I cook 4 baked potatoes in 12 minutes.
 6 sweet potatoes in 10 minutes.
 I'll update here after I try it, but this is what I found for baked potato instructions: Put 2 cups water into the bottom with the metal rack.
 Stack up the potatoes (some recipes say with foil, others say without is fine), and cook on high pressure.
 Update: okay, here's what I did and they turned out tender and wonderful!
 5 large sweet potatoes, cut in half WITH 13 regular small potatoes, add water just 'til they're almost covered, cook 12 minutes on high pressure.
 Perfect!
 Serve with lots of grassfed butter and sour cream and YUM.

-7. Colleen's husband, Randy, made this pressure cooker risotto recipe that was a hit with the whole family. 🙂
+7. My friend, Randy, made this pressure cooker risotto recipe that was a hit with the whole family. 🙂